kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/06-advanced-publications.md

 # Advanced Publications
-We will create a **Publications** that only returns **links** that the `currently logged in user` created
+We will create a **Publication** that only returns **links** that the `currently logged in user` created

 * If the user **is not logged in** they will get no links synced up to their `MiniMongo` Database
 * If the user **is logged in** and has no links, they will see no links as they won't have access to **links** they didn't created

 ## Add userId to `links` Collection
-For now we will associate links with the user that created them so in the links Collection we will have a field that has the userId on it but later we will improve on this technique by accomplishing the same end result but it will be done securely using Meteor Methods
+For now we will associate links with the user that created them so in the `Links` Collection we will have a field that has the `userId` on it but later we will improve on this technique by accomplishing the same end result but it will be done securely using **Meteor Methods**

 `Link`